 Communication by telephone and e-mail can sometimes be difficult especially in the regions.
 Not all British mobile phones work in Armenia; check for coverage before leaving the UK if you intend to rely on it.

 Access to wifi in cafes and restaurants in Yerevan is generally widespread.
 Outside major cities access to wifi in public places is not guaranteed.
-Most hotels offer a wifi service but it can be slow and sometimes unreliable.
+Most hotels offer a wifi service but it can sometimes be unreliable.
 Make sure family and friends who expect regular contact are aware of this to avoid unnecessary worry.